 Try this easy roasted salsa verde recipe with lots of flavor thanks to roasted tomatillos, peppers, and garlic.
-Jump to the Roasted Tomatillo Salsa Recipe or read on to see our tips for making it.
+Jump to the Roasted Tomatillo Salsa Recipe or watch our quick video below to see how we make it.

 YOU MAY ALSO LIKE: It’s so simple to make this chicken enchiladas recipe with salsa verde, chicken, sour cream, cheese and cilantro.
 The perfect quick and easy dinner.
 Jump to the Chicken Enchiladas Recipe.

 Tomatillos are the star in this easy salsa recipe.
 They look like small green tomatoes and have papery husks.
 The husks should be removed before cooking them.
 The tomatillos are added to a baking dish with a jalapeño pepper, a serrano pepper, and a couple cloves of garlic.
 Then we roast.

 Using our oven broiler makes quick work of the roasting.
 It will take 10 to 12 minutes.
 Once roasted, remove the skins from the peppers as well as most of the seeds.
 You could leave them in, just keep in mind the salsa will be much spicier.
 Since it’s been roasted, the softened garlic flesh easily squeezes out of the peel.
 Then we throw the tomatillos, peppers, and garlic into a food processor.

 In goes some raw onion, lime juice, and cilantro to freshen things up then give the salsa a few pulses and you are done.
 Easy!

 YOU MAY ALSO LIKE: Layers of tortilla chips are scattered with salsa verde-spiked shredded chicken, sharp cheddar cheese, spicy pickled jalapeños and black beans.
 Jump to the Loaded Salsa Verde Nachos Recipe.